pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 ```
 _listing 5.8 Handling the new exceptions in server.rb_

-We don't write anything back `IncompleteCommand`, we assume that the client has not finished sending the command.
+We don't write anything back when encountering an `IncompleteCommand` exception, we assume that the client has not finished sending the command.
 On the other hand, for `ProtocolError`, we write an error back to the client, following the format of a RESP error and we disconnect the client.
 This is what Redis does too.

 Back to `parse_as_resp_bulk_string`: